 - After the flatbread is rolled out, stack them in 2 stacks with no more than 8 flatbreads in each stack, with plastic wrap between each flatbread to prevent them from sticking together.

-- Preheat a skillet over medium heat and add 1 or 2 tablespoons of olive oil to grease the pan to prevent sticking.
-Cook each flatbread just until it starts to get golden brown spots, about 1-2 minutes.
+- Preheat a skillet over medium heat and add 1 or 2 tablespoons of olive oil to prevent sticking.
+Cook each flatbread until it starts to get golden brown spots, about 1-2 minutes.
 Flip the flatbread and cook for 1 minute on the other side.

 - Remove cooked flatbread to a plate and cover with a tea towel to keep warm.
 Repeat for remaining flatbreads.